noahgrant/resourcerer/README.md

 1. The `withResources` HOC conveniently contains an [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) with every instance, but such functionality [does not yet exist in hooks](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes).
 This is a definite advantage for the HOC right now, since, if we're already setting `hasErrored` clauses in our components to prepare for request errors, we can naturally gracefully degrade when an unexpected exception occurs.
 You'll need to manage this yourself with hooks until the equivalent functionality is released.

-1. With the executor function now inlined in your component, be extra careful to avoid this anti-pattern:
+1. The executor function for a hook can be inlined in your component, which puts component props in its closure scope.
+So be extra careful to avoid this anti-pattern:

     ```js
     function MyComponent({start_time, ...props}) {